-PayPal to introduce £12/yr fee for 'inactive' accounts – act now to dodge it
+PayPal to introduce £9 a year fee for 'inactive' accounts – act now to dodge it

-PayPal is set to introduce an annual fee of up to £12 for users whose accounts have been inactive for a year or more – but you can avoid the charge by logging into your account before the deadline in December.
+PayPal is set to introduce an annual fee of up to £9 for users whose accounts have been inactive for a year or more – but you can avoid the charge by logging into your account before this month's deadline.

-For 40+ tips to slash the cost of buying online, see Cheap Online Shopping.
+For 40+ tips to slash the cost of buying online, see our Cheap Online Shopping guide.

 How can I avoid the fee?

-If you have a PayPal account but don't regularly use it, you can avoid the fee by simply logging into your account (or making a transaction) on or before 15 December 2020.
+If you have a PayPal account but don't regularly use it, you can avoid the fee by simply logging into your account – or making a transaction – by 11.59pm on 15 December 2020.

-This means you will have been "active" in the previous 12 months, so won't be charged.
+This means you will have been "active" in the previous 12 months, so you won't be charged.

-You can also keep the account open but transfer any money you have there into another account, as you won't be charged in future if your PayPal account doesn't have a balance.
-PayPal says it has no plans to close inactive accounts which don't have balances.
+You can also keep the account open but transfer any money you have there into another account, as you won't be charged if your PayPal account doesn't have a balance.
+PayPal says it has no plans to close inactive accounts that don't have balances.

 If you're an irregular PayPal user but still want to keep your account open and hold a PayPal balance, it could be worth adding a note to your diary on a certain date every year reminding you to log in to your account.
 This will ensure you're not charged the fee in future.